gazebosim/gz-sim/tutorials/entity_creation.md

 To insert a light in the world we have two options:

- - Fill the string inside the `ignition::msgs::EntityFactory` message like in the section above.
+ - Fill the string inside the `gz::msgs::EntityFactory` message like in the section above.
- - Fill the field `light` inside the `ignition::msgs::EntityFactory` message.
+ - Fill the field `light` inside the `gz::msgs::EntityFactory` message.

 In the following snippet you can see how the light's field is filled.